apache/couchdb-documentation/src/api/ddoc/rewrites.rst

 Using a stringified function for ``rewrites``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    *The 'Rewrite using JS' feature was introduced in CouchDB 2.x*.
+.. versionadded:: 2.0

     When the ``rewrites`` field is a stringified function, the query server is used to pre-process and route requests.

     The function takes a :ref:`request2_object`.